Go Back

 Avocado Hummus

-This avocado hummus is a modern twist on plain hummus and guacamole - a healthy, vegan, easy snack or appetizer with pita or veggie chips!
+This avocado hummus is a modern twist on classic hummus and guacamole.
+It's an easy vegan snack or appetizer that tastes great with pita or veggie chips!

 Prep Time15 minutes